The Best Open-Air Swimming in the Helsinki Area

 Bottom Line

 Helsinki has numerous outdoor swimming places.
 Allas is the easiest choice but also the most expensive one.
-Someone could even say, it is a tourist spot.
-City-owned open-air pools are cheaper but they still offer good value for the money.
+Someone could even say it is a tourist spot.
+City-owned open-air pools are cheaper but are good value for the money.
 Unfortunately, they are not open in the wintertime.
-Swimming in the sea and lakes is free but the water may be colder.
+Swimming in the sea and lakes is free, but the water may be colder.

 Leppävaara Open-air pool is our favourite.
-Visit also Hietsu since it’s maybe the most crowded beach in Helsinki which makes it a hectic social hub.
+Visit also Hietsu, which is maybe the most crowded beach in Helsinki, making it a hectic social hub.